-As noted earlier in the syllabus, in the Assignment information section, part of your course grade is based on participation, and your participation credit will be based on responding to a series of weekly "check-ins."
-These will all involve answering a single question using the Quizzes tool, but the appropriate Sunday deadline.
+As noted earlier in the syllabus, in the Assignment information section, part of your course grade is based on participation, and your participation credit will be based on attending recitation.

 Discussion and communication guidelines

 The following are our expectations for how we should communicate as a class.
 Above all, please remember to be respectful and thoughtful.